 The garden is still under construction and features constant additions.
 Below are a few of the landscape installations we are featuring now.
-The garden is open Monday-Friday 9am-4pm, stop by and see us or call and set up an appointment and tour.

 –Smart irrigation Controller: with easy to use Solar Sync sensor that monitors and changes watering based on weather conditions

 -Water Features: Self contained and in ground water feature samples

 -Materials: Flagstone pathways, redwood fences and arbors, deer fences, decomposed granite and more

 Planters that are simple to install, easy to maintain and can produce a lot of food

 As a result of slower times in the economy we have lowered our prices and found ways to cut costs on overhead to become more efficient and pass savings on to our clients.

 I wish I could say the same thing about our materials suppliers.
 We have seen little if any change in prices for many of our suppliers.
 In some cases costs are going up.
 How about those delivery and fuel price increases when gasoline costs were above $4.00?
 In many cases they have remained as well.